communications-mining

 }

-First, replace the dummy values in host, port, auth_user, and access_type with their real values.
+First, replace the dummy values in host, port, and auth_user with their real values, and change access_type if required.
 See the configuration reference for a description of these parameters and their allowed values.

-The only thing missing now for the appliance to connect to the Exchange server is the password.
-Instead of storing the password in the config file in plain text, it should be provided to the appliance as a REINFER_EWS_AUTH_PASS environment variable - this will be described in the Deployment section.
+Then, provide the service user password to the appliance as a REINFER_EWS_AUTH_PASS environment variable - see the Deployment section.
 The full list of environment variables that you can set to override values in the config is:

 NAMEDESCRIPTION